 After the course and evaluation periods, the six students that participated in the special project were interviewed about their experience.
-In the process of reflecting upon this experience, we also discussed some topics with Professor Tony Stockman, from the Queen Mary University London, who provided us with invaluable insights based on his own experience as an HCI blind learner and teacher.
+In the process of reflecting upon this experience, we also discussed some topics with Prof. Tony Stockman, from Queen Mary, University of London, and he provided us with invaluable insights based on his own experience as an HCI blind learner and teacher [5].
 He has 18 years of experience teaching Computer Science topics, including 7 teaching HCI at a wide range of levels, although he never had any blind student.
 He led the HCI group at Staffordshire University for 3 years.
 His main area of research is the design of auditory displays, mainly for improving the accessibility of spreadsheets, providing overviews of interfaces and data, and supporting the analysis of physiological signals.

-In this section we present the main feedback we received from this work and discuss our experience in the light of related experiences and work.
+In this section, we present the main feedback we received and discuss our experience in the light of related experiences and work.

-4.1 Students Profiles
+4.1 Student Profiles

-The students were aged between 20 and 25, four of which where sighted males and two blind: one male and one female.
+The students were aged between 20 and 25.
+Four of them were sighted males and two were blind, one male and one female.

-One of the blind students (A) suffers from a rare condition of the genetic Alström Syndrome, in face of which she had a severe reduced sight as a child, and completely lost her sight at the age of 15.
-Before completely loosing sight, she could read amplified text, and occasionally used computers, mainly for text processing.
-She remembers some colors are brighter or darker than others, and sometimes was able to identify some of them, especially after being told, but never mastered this visual property.
+One of the blind students (A) suffers from a rare condition of the genetic Alström Syndrome, in face of which she had severely reduced sight as a child, and completely lost her sight at the age of 15.
+Before completely losing sight, she could read amplified text, and occasionally used computers, mainly for text processing.
+She remembers that some colours are brighter or darker than others, and sometimes she is able to identify some of them, especially after being told, but she never mastered this visual property.
 She remembers many spatial objects and shapes.
-Currently, she uses screen readers and a Braille line, which she got from the Faculty, and a Braille printer at the Faculty Library.
+Currently, she uses screen readers and a Braille line, which she got from the Faculty, and a Braille printer at the faculty library.

-The other student (B) is blind since birth due to complications, damaging the optical nerves, resulting from his premature birth at 6.5 months and permanence at an incubator.
-He has developed the shape and space concepts, perceived mainly through touch and moving around.
-He knows color is a visual attribute of objects, but he is not sure how it manifests, being different from texture for example, something he can partially perceive by touch.
-He was also not familiar with the concept of font, but this one is easier to grasp from touch.
-Although he never saw, he has a very good spatial orientation, especially in places he knows well.
+The other student (B) has been blind since birth due to complications that damaged the optical nerves.
+His condition resulted from premature birth at 6.5 months and his stay in an incubator.
+He has developed shape and space concepts, perceived mainly through touch and moving around.
+He knows colour is a visual attribute of objects, but he is not sure how it manifests, being different from texture for example, something he can partially perceive by touch.
+He was also not familiar with the concept of font, but this is easier to grasp from touch.
+Although he has never seen, he has very good spatial orientation, especially in places he knows well.
 Currently he uses screen readers, a Braille line and a printer.
-He already used these before coming to the Faculty, bought with social security funds.
+He already used these before coming to the Faculty, having purchased them with social security funds.
 However, he got a more modern Braille line and a portable PC from the Faculty.
-Both of them never had contact with more sophisticated devices, like data gloves or 3D mice.
+Neither of the students ever had contact with more sophisticated devices, such as data gloves or 3D mice.

-All but one of the students, a sighted one, were doing the course for the first time.
+In the first year reported, all the students were taking the course for the first time, except for one, who was sighted.
 All students completed the project successfully, but only half were successful in the exams: blind student B and two of the others, not all from the same group.
-One of them never even tried due to some personal matters during the exams seasons.
+One of them never even tried because of personal matters that arose during the exam periods.
+In this year, the second cycle of the course with blind students, student A completed the course successfully.